Code-Institute-Submissions/User-Centric-Frontend-Development-Milestone-Project-1/README.md

 # UX

-The website was built for the customers of the 'Cottage Tea Rooms' for an easy reach of basic information about the cafe and possibilities to communicate, book a table online.
-These user stories were made durring planning stage of the
+The website was built for the customers of the 'Cottage Tea Rooms' for an easy reach of basic information about the cafe and book a table online.
+These user stories were made durring planning stage and were used in creating different features for the website:
-website:

 <ul>
 <li>As a customer, I want to check the cafe's menu, so that I'd know it suits my taste.</li>